 HISTORY OF MARCH The month that can come in “like a lion and out like a lamb” is named after Mars, the Roman god of war (and agriculture).
 Indeed, in French, the month is called Mars.
 March, or Martius as it was known in ancient Rome, is the first month of Spring.
 It was considered…Read More

 HISTORY OF LEAP YEAR The Leap Day, February 29, depicts a day that occurs only once every four years, every Leap Year or intercalary year when an extra day is inserted into the calendar.
 But not every fourth year; if that year ends in “00,” like 1900, then it is not a Leap Year.
 Except…Read More

 HISTORY OF AMAZING GRACE, part 2: William Wilberforce As I mentioned in my first article on the History of Amazing Grace, this is the story of the lives of two men and that one song.
 In the first part, we discussed the life of the song’s author, John Newton.
 However, the 2007 film “Amazing Grace”…Read More

 What is the history behind the holidays we celebrate, both sacred and secular?
 Many of the sacred holidays in our American “Judeo-Christian” heritage have secular associations, while many of the seemingly secular holidays actually have religious roots.
 This is the back story behind our popular holidays.

 Featuring reviews of movies, concerts, and theatre.
 I write movie reviews as soon as I see them, which is usually the day they come out (or before).
-Reviews of Star Wars and Star Trek movies, Lord of the Rings, Hobbit, and Harry Potter films, rock and jazz concerts and theatre reviews.
+Reviews of Star Wars and Star Trek movies, Lord of the Rings, James Bond, and Harry Potter films, rock and jazz concerts, and theatre reviews.

 Articles about current and future technologies and their possible implications.
-Current discussions are about Apple iPhone and Apple Watch and some innovative technologies from other companies: social media, payment systems, personal data backup, etc.
+Discussions about Apple iPhone and Apple Watch and innovative technologies from other companies: social media, payment systems, personal data backup, etc.